nmaguiar/openaf-docs/docs/reference/ow_template.md

   - $ft              -- uses the $ft format function
   - $path            -- uses the $path function to query objects
   - $from            -- uses the $from & fromNLinq to query objects
+  - $oafp            -- uses the oafp function to parse the provided JSON/SLON string and return the results
   - $toSLON          -- returns the ow.format.toSLON version of an object
   - $get             -- returns the corresponding value for a key on $get
   - $getObj          -- equivalent to $get with the extra parameter for $$.get path